Drug and Alcohol Rehab in Enfield

 It is very addictive and causes a high tolerance to build through regular use.

-These are safer alternatives that help to minimise withdrawal symptoms whilst avoiding addiction themselves.
+These are safer alternatives that help to minimise heroin withdrawal symptoms whilst undergoing heroin detox.

 Cannabis Rehab In Enfield

 Cannabis usage is very normalised within the UK and is often people’s first experience with consuming illicit substances.

 Repeated consumption of cannabis can negatively impact your mental health.

 Smoking cannabis with tobacco also increases your chance of developing a nicotine addiction.

 When individuals’ attempt to stop their usage, they often feel moody, sick, irritable and experience shaking and nausea, however they will not need a cannabis detox as it is not physically addictive.